weihangzheng/100-prisoners-problem/README.md

 # 100-prisoners-problem
-A code that stimulates the 100 prisoners problem for any even number of prisoners over 100 trials.
+A program that stimulates the 100 prisoners problem for any even number of prisoners over 100 trials.